pyrocatnip/HFFL/README.md

 Included is a dev plan as well as a log for what changes have been/need to be made in this project.

 # Working on
-Currently working on an error which has caused conflict between the GitHub directory, and the Azure cloud server.
-This error has possibly caused an addition error with the styles.css file as well as an error regarding calling directories.
+Working on an error in deployment of Azure Static Web app.

 <h1>Project Wiki</h1>